louischatriot/nedb/README.md

 ## Performance
 ### Speed
 NeDB is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
 That said, it is still pretty fast on the expected datasets, especially if you use indexing.
-On my machine (3 years old, no SSD), with a collection containing 10,000 documents, with indexing:
+On a typical, not-so-fast dev machine, for a collection containing 10,000 documents, with indexing:
 * Insert: **10,680 ops/s**
 * Find: **43,290 ops/s**
 * Update: **8,000 ops/s**